Fighter178/micromarkup/README.md

 # MicroMarkup
 A simple library for easily defining HTML in Javascript.
-At version 0.0.1, it is only ~1.6 KB.
+At version 0.0.1, it is only ~3.1 KB (minified & gziped).

 ## The basics
 MicroMarkup exports several functions.